vincensiusadriel/dashboard-screenshooterv2/README.md

 ## Project setup
 1. First you must have node.js installed

+2. Clone this repository, and cd to dashboard-screenshooterv2

-2. Then Run
+3. Then Run
 ```
 npm start
 ```

-3. after this go to /bin/mac folder you should find the .app
+4. after this go to /bin/mac folder you should find the .app

-4. Now you could move and run your app anywhere
+5. Now you could move and run your app anywhere

 <!-- ### Compiles and hot-reloads for development
 ```